geudde/attic-chest/pages/13.reference/01.porden/docs.md

-32 THE CASTLE. book r.

 But when such rivals in the lists appear,

-How can / hope a sympathetic tear, 630
+How can / hope a sympathetic tear,

 Who, at my onset, must perforce confess